HarryFray/old_school_fiesta_tech/README.md

 # Old School Fiesta

-This initial purpose of this project is to support the first Old School Fiesta Event!
+The initial purpose of this project is to support Old School Fiesta Events!

-June 21st at Lekker Coffee be there or be a real bitch.
+First occurrence: June 21st at Lekker Coffee, be there or be a real bitch.